 Fourth in a series on tips for paid and organic pharma campaigns to help you not only avoid problems but to foster engagement and drive follower growth among your brands.
 This post focuses on best practices shared by all the major social networks…

 Part 4: 11 Exciting Ideas to Energize Your Social Channels

 3. 70% of millennial consumers are influenced by the recommendations of their peers in buying decisions.
+That’s why so many businesses seem to benefit from working with social media influencers.
 For pharma and healthcare, this translates to having a patient, HCP or well-respected advocate of your disease community share their firsthand experience with your treatment or therapeutic area on social – as Mayo Clinic often does on their Instagram channel:

 4. How long should your videos be on social media?
 A recent deep-dive by Hubspot revealed:

 • Instagram: Videos averaging 26 seconds received the most comments